NAL-i5K/GFF3toolkit/gff3-merge.md

 - **Deleting a reference model**: Use the 'status' attribute with value 'delete' to indicate whether a model from the original gff3 should be deleted.
 The model that carries the status attribute will NOT be used in the merged gff3. `status=delete`
 - **Merging a reference model**: If multiple reference models need to be merged into one, then the modified, merged model should carry replace tags with IDs or Names of all models to be merged. `replace=CLEC00001-RA,CLEC00002-RA`
 - **Splitting a reference model**: If a reference model needs to be split, you will need to add a replace tag with the model ID or Name of the split reference model to BOTH models in the modified GFF3.
 E.g. split model 1: `replace=CLEC00001-RA`, split model 2: `replace=CLEC00001-RA`
 - The merge program will check your replace tags, and will throw an error if your replace tag does not meet these assumptions.
-You will need update your replace tags according to the error message, and run the program again after fixing.
+You will need to update your replace tags according to the error message, and run the program again after fixing.
 - If you are using the Apollo manual annotation program at the i5k Workspace to generate the modified GFF3 file, there will be a 'Replaced Models' field in the information editor where you should enter the replace tag information.
 See https://i5k.nal.usda.gov/apollo-replaced-models-field-explanations-and-examples.

 ### Replacing and adding multi-isoform models